saulnyongesa/StakeZenith/README.md

-StakeZenith - Aviator Simulation
+StakeZenith - Simulated Trading Platform

 Repository: https://github.com/saulnyongesa/StakeZenith.git

-*** DISCLAIMER: FOR EDUCATIONAL AND LEARNING PURPOSES ONLY *** This project is a simulation of a crash-style betting game built strictly for educational purposes, portfolio demonstration, and learning UI/UX design, HTML5 Canvas animations, and payment gateway integration.
-It is NOT a real gambling application.
-The creator and contributors are not responsible for any misuse of this software.
+*** DISCLAIMER: FOR EDUCATIONAL AND LEARNING PURPOSES ONLY *** This project is a simulated financial trading platform built strictly for educational purposes, portfolio demonstration, and learning backend architecture, real-time data visualization, and payment gateway integration.
+It is NOT a real brokerage or financial application.
+The creator and contributors are not responsible for any misuse of this software, nor does it provide real financial advice or real-market execution.

 -------------------------------------------------------------------

 ABOUT THE PROJECT
-StakeZenith is a web-based crash game simulation inspired by the popular "Aviator" game.
-It features a fully responsive, highly polished frontend built with TailwindCSS and Vanilla JavaScript, integrated with a Django backend.

-The game includes a deterministic (admin-controlled) flight engine, a simulated live betting feed, and seamless UI state management to mimic the tension and interactions of a real-time betting platform.
+StakeZenith Trading is a web-based simulation platform designed to mimic the experience of trading digital assets or synthetic markets.
+It allows users to create accounts, analyze price movements via interactive charts, and execute simulated Buy/Sell orders.

+The project demonstrates full-stack capabilities, integrating a Django backend with a dynamic, responsive frontend.
+It also features a sandbox payment integration to simulate how users would fund their trading accounts in a real-world scenario.

 FEATURES
-- HTML5 Canvas Flight Engine: Smooth, mathematical curve rendering with moving background grids and randomized plane wobble for realism.
-- Deterministic Crash Sequence: The flight outcomes are read from a predefined array, allowing full administrative control over the simulation.
-- Dual Betting Panels: Users can place and manage two simultaneous bets with dynamic multiplier calculations.
+- Interactive Price Charts: Visual representation of asset price movements using JavaScript charting libraries for technical analysis.
+- Order Execution Engine: Simulated market and limit orders allowing users to "Buy" and "Sell" assets in real-time.
+- Portfolio Management: Real-time tracking of user balances, open positions, active trades, and historical profit/loss (P&L).
 - M-Pesa Integration:
-  * Simulated push-to-phone deposit modal.
+  * Simulated push-to-phone deposit system via the Daraja API sandbox.
-  * Rigged withdrawal system designed to simulate transaction failures for educational demonstration.
+  * Controlled withdrawal system for educational demonstration of payment flows.
-- Micro-Interactions: Loading spinners, strict balance checking, dynamic button states (Bet, Cancel, Cash Out), and sound effects.
-- Simulated Live Feed: Auto-generating live bets feed to populate the UI with realistic player activity.
+- User Authentication: Secure login and registration system protecting user data and trade history.
+- Admin Dashboard: Backend controls for managing users, monitoring simulated transactions, and adjusting market parameters.

 BUILT WITH
-- Frontend: HTML5, TailwindCSS, Vanilla JavaScript, SweetAlert2
+- Frontend: HTML5, TailwindCSS, Vanilla JavaScript, Charting Libraries (e.g., Chart.js / TradingView Lightweight Charts)
-- Graphics: HTML5 <canvas>, Inline SVG
 - Backend: Django (Python)
+- Database: SQLite (Development) / PostgreSQL (Production ready)
+- Payments: Safaricom Daraja API (Sandbox)

 -------------------------------------------------------------------

 GETTING STARTED
-Follow these instructions to set up and run the project on your local machine.
+Follow these instructions to set up and run the trading platform on your local machine.

 Prerequisites
 Ensure you have the following installed on your local machine: